 Reasons to Induce Labor in Pregnant Women

-Today I want to share 5 reasons why pregnant women are induced.
+Today I want to share 5 reasons why a pregnant woman might be induced.
 I go into the vast majority of reasons why women get induced in my labor course, but I think this will give you a good idea (and will also help you translate into whatever condition you’re facing).
+BTW if you’re likely getting induced check out my easy ways to prepare for an induction.

 Large Baby (Large for Gestational Age)